ricsf2000/DiscordTRPG/README.md

 # Character Manager Bot

-Welcome to the Character Manager Bot!
+Welcome to the TRPG Character Manager Bot!
 This bot helps users manage character information in a Discord server.
+This bot was made with the intention of being used in TRPG games but it can serve many other purposes.
 Players can create characters, track character attributes, and perform various actions using commands.

 ## Features

-- Create characters and manage their attributes.
+- Create and manage up to 5 characters and their attributes.
 - Track character levels, XP, HP, and coins.
 - Manage inventory with slots for items.
 - Interact with the bot using simple commands.